Fixed Start and Rolling Start Programs

 Benefit: Evergreen programs offer a way to continue to gain revenue all year round.
 You can work on building up a few, solid wellness programs, that really enhance your ideal clients’ experience when working with you (ie. you work with eating disorder clients and you offer a comprehensive “Intuitive Eating Program”).
 You’ll have to continue to market you program, but it helps with client retention and success.

 Best practices for program enrollment

-A fixed start program is typically used when you want a cohort or group of clients to all begin at the same time.
-Some examples are:
+Fixed start programs are typically used when you want a cohort or group of clients to all begin at the same time.

 - a weight loss challenge

 - tied to a scheduled series of webinars you are hosting

 - corporate wellness program that begins and end in a business quarter

 - a limited program you are offering

 - a program that does not require provider guidance or engagement

 - content being sold for passive income for your practice